hashicorp/consul-terraform-sync/docs/config.md

 * `datacenter` - `(string: <none>)` The datacenter the service is deployed in.
 * `description` - `(string: <none>)` The human readable text to describe the service.
-* `id` - `(string: <none>)` ID identifies the service for Consul NIA.
+* `id` - `(string: <none>)` ID identifies the service for Sync.
 This is used to explicitly identify the service config for a task to use.
 If no ID is provided, the service is identified by the service name within a [task definition](#task).
 * `name` - `(string: <required>)` The Consul logical name of the service (required).
 * `namespace` <EnterpriseAlert inline /> - `(string: "default")` The namespace of the service.
-If not provided, the namespace will be inferred from the Consul NIA ACL token, or default to the `default` namespace.
+If not provided, the namespace will be inferred from the Sync ACL token, or default to the `default` namespace.
 * `tag` - `(string: <none>)` Tag is used to filter nodes based on the tag for the service.

 ### Task